0day-ci/linux/Documentation/driver-api/early-userspace/buffer-format.rst

 expanded into a ramfs filesystem; this document details the format of the initramfs buffer format.

-The initramfs buffer format is based around the "newc" or "crc" CPIO formats, and can be created with the cpio(1) utility.
+The initramfs buffer format is based around the "newc" CPIO format, and can be created with the cpio(1) utility.
 The cpio archive can be compressed using gzip(1).
 One valid version of an initramfs buffer is thus a single .cpio.gz file.

 The full format of the initramfs buffer is defined by the following grammar, where::